JusperLee/Looking-to-Listen-at-the-Cocktail-Party/README.md

 pip install -r requirements.txt
 ```

-Install ffmpeg and sox using brew:
+You can install ffmpeg and sox using homebrew:
 ```shell
 brew install ffmpeg
 brew install sox